Selwonk

 👉 View Program Details

-• For leaders who want a higher pace of OS evolution and real-time support as stakes rise.
+• For early talent leaders who want personalized support growing into the new standard of the role — with faster progress and real-time guidance as stakes rise.

 • “I didn’t expect the nervous system work to be the part that changed things, but it was.
 I’m used to coaching being about what to say or who to talk to.
 This made me realize it’s so much more about me than the content.
 When I didn’t ground myself before a high-stakes meeting, I completely data dumped and came across like a reporter instead of an advisor.
 The difference when I regulate is night and day.”